International-Data-Spaces-Association/omejdn-daps/README.md

 Add the scope `omejdn:admin` to its list of allowed scopes.

-This client may now use the Omejdn Config API as documented [here](https://github.com/Fraunhofer-AISEC/omejdn-server/blob/master/API.md).
+After enabling the Admin API Plugin in `config/omejdn.yml` (Have a look at `omejdn-server/config/omejdn.yml`), this client may now use the Omejdn Config API as documented [here](https://github.com/Fraunhofer-AISEC/omejdn-server/blob/master/API.md).